Environment Service

 The following table describes the environment add command parameters.

-While the environment is added, it is checked for its policy regarding certificates.
-If the environment is currently set to accept self-signed certificates, a warning is displayed.
-If you want to apply a stricter policy of accepting only certificates signed by a trusted Certificate Authority (and not accepting self-signed certificates), you can use the environment configure command to set the rootCertificateRequired parameter to true.
+The system checks for the certificate policy when it adds an environment.
+If the environment is set to accept self-signed certificates, a warning appears.
+If you want to apply a stricter policy to only accept certificates signed by a trusted Certificate Authority and not accept self-signed certificates, you can run the environment configure command and set the rootCertificateRequired parameter to true.

 environment workbench::add